'My club's in freefall' - Premiership fan reaction

 Hibernian's third straight league defeat at home to Livingston resulted in the sacking of manager Lee Johnson, Rangers' comfortable win at Ross County set them up nicely for Wednesday's trip to Eindhoven, and Celtic's goalless draw with St Johnstone raised more questions.

-There were also victories for high-flying Motherwell and newly-promoted Dundee, with St Mirren and Aberdeen playing out a dramatic four-goal thriller on Sunday.
+There were also victories for high-flying Motherwell and newly promoted Dundee, with St Mirren and Aberdeen playing out a dramatic four-goal thriller on Sunday.

 We asked for your views on the action-packed weekend, so here's the best of them...